pangtodd/mr_robogers/README.md

 #### Describe: mrRoboto()

-- Test: "It will take the input of a number and produce a sequence of numbers from zero up to and including the inputted number."
+- Test: "It will take the input of a number and produce a sequence of numbers (array) from zero up to and including the inputted number."
 - Code:
 number = "3";
 mrRoboto(number);